 The compensation committee sought input from Towers Perrin on a range of external market factors, including evolving executive compensation trends.
-Towers Perrin also provided general observations on our executive compensation programs, and it provided recommendations based on market practice as to the amount or form of compensation for our named executive officers.
+Towers Perrin also provided general observations on our executive compensation programs, and it provided recommendations as to the amount or form of compensation for our named executive officers.